 (4) Implement improvements, and monitor and evaluate their effectiveness; and

-(5) Activities which evaluate the effectiveness of the agency's overall performance improvement process.
+(5) Activities which evaluate the effectiveness of the provider's overall performance improvement process.

-(D) Each agency shall develop a written performance improvement plan and document its performance improvement activities.
+(D) Each provider shall develop a written performance improvement plan and document its performance improvement activities.

-The agency shall include in its performance improvement plan the frequency of data collection and analysis.
-The agency shall collect and analyze data as required by its accrediting body, if applicable, or for an agency without behavioral health accreditation, at least annually.
+The provider shall include in its performance improvement plan the frequency of data collection and analysis.
+The provider shall collect and analyze data as required by its accrediting body, if applicable, or for a provider without behavioral health accreditation, at least annually.

 Promulgated Under: 119.03